nuvla/deployment/README.md

 In this repository you will find three different compose files:
- - **docker-compose.yml**: this is meant for a production NuvlaBox Engine installation, where `nuv.la` is the default Nuvla endpoint
+ - **docker-compose.yml**: this is meant for a production NuvlaBox Engine installation, where `nuvla.io` is the default Nuvla endpoint

- - **docker-compose.on-premise.yml**: this is meant for demonstration purposes, where there is a Nuvla deployment running on a machine, which is only reachable via the local network
+ - **docker-compose.onpremise.yml**: this is meant for demonstration purposes, where there is a Nuvla deployment running on a machine, which is only reachable via the local network

  - **docker-compose.localhost.yml**: this is meant for testing purposes, where Nuvla is